postman-open-technologies/knowledge-base/README.md

 - [Wiki Documentation](https://github.com/postman-open-technologies/knowledge-base/wiki) - We are working to document everything in motion using the GitHub Wiki, so if there is anything missing, feel free to start a discussion or open an issue.
 - [Active Discussions](https://github.com/postman-open-technologies/knowledge-base/discussions) - All of the conversations around these questions and findings will be happening via the GItHub discussion board.

-This work is happening out in the open to encourage the community to ask quesitons and help power this work, expanding the knoeldge we extract from APIs.
+This work is happening out in the open to encourage the community to ask questions and help power this work, expanding the knowledge we extract from APIs.